 For more information on what a discrimination policy should look like and how to deal with complaints, download our discrimination and harassment policy templates here.

-We’re here to keep you on the straight and narrow.
-Whether it’s help putting together and communicating watertight policies, handling allegations of discrimination or defending your case at tribunal, our HR & Employment Law experts will be by your side every step of the way.
+We’re here to keep you on the straight and narrow by treating your people fairly and being compliant whilst doing so.
+Whether it’s help putting together and communicating watertight policies, handling allegations of discrimination or defending your case at an employment tribunal, our HR & Employment Law experts will be by your side every step of the way.